 All contact with reviewers occurs through Editorial Manager (EM).
-EM is an uncurated database of contact information only; we do not recommend it be used to search by classification or keyword.
+EM is an uncurated database of contact information only; it cannot be used to search by keyword.
 If a reviewer already has an account in EM, you'll be able to see some basic statistics on their past contributions.